 - navigate most of the website using speech recognition software

 - listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)

 How accessible this website is

 We know some parts of this website aren’t fully accessible at the moment.
-We are currently having our website audited by external accessibility specialists, HeX Productions in order to give our users an understanding of where they may experience issues.
+We had our website audited external accessibility specialists, HeX Productions in 2019 to give our users an understanding of where they may experience issues.

 What to do if you can’t access parts of this website